Control of a commercially available vehicle by a tetraplegic human using a brain-computer interface: MATERIALS AND METHODS

 \subsubsection{\itshape Teledriving real-time feedback}

 As BCI-JJ was living in California while the Ford research team and this Mach-E vehicle were located in Michigan, it was necessary to establish a teleoperation framework in the initial stages of testing and validation.
 Our experimental setup consisted of a network created between the display computer and a modem in the Ford Mustang Mach-E SUV (see Figure~\ref{fig:teledriving_car}).
 A TailScale Virtual Private Network was set up to facilitate the generation of a different IP address for each of the different nodes.
 The display computer was connected to the Internet via a 1 Gbps fiber connection, while the modem on the vehicle was a Verizon MiFi-2100 5G Modem.
 In addition, a smartphone was securely mounted on the dash inside the vehicle to allow safety drivers to communicate with the team via video chat.
 This smartphone was not connected to the other devices in the vehicle to minimize network traffic.
-The video feed was transported to the display computer over WebRTC with a latency under 600ms and a bandwidth under 3Mbps.
-Additionally, the in-vehicle telematics node transmitted the actual speed and steering values to the display computer, which was then displayed in a rolling time window.

-In any situation that requires real-time feedback for teleoperation, it is extremely important that command and video latencies are minimized.
-Therefore, we implemented a system for monitoring the glass-to-glass latency that involved initially pointing a camera at a clock in the vehicle, then streaming the feed to a display computer, and finally taking a picture of both the real time on the clock and the time as shown in the camera stream.
-The difference between these two times was the glass-to-glass latency.
-We ran the ``date-time'' Linux command in a terminal as part of the stream from the interface computer to the display computer.
-The display computer streamed its screen back to the vehicle via the external video chat.